-Katherine Finchy Elementary School School Site Council (SSC) meets regularly during the school year to review and update the school plan including proposed expenditures of Title I funds.
-School goals are based upon a comprehensive needs assessment that includes the analysis of verifiable state data, including information displayed on the CA School Dashboard.
-Other district and school data, including interim assessments, are utilized to further measure and monitor achievement throughout the school year.
+Katherine Finchy Elementary Site Council (SSC) meets regularly during the school year to review and update the school plan, including proposed expenditures of Title I funds.
+School goals are based upon results from a schoolwide comprehensive needs assessment that includes an analysis of verifiable state data, including information displayed on the CA School Dashboard and CDE DataQuest.
+Other district and school data, including interim and common formative assessment results, are utilized to measure and monitor student progress throughout the school year.
 School goals are aligned with PSUSD LCAP goals and include the same metrics/indicators.
-Input and advice are solicited from school advisory committees, including the Katherine Finchy ELAC and School Leadership team.
-The KFES School Plan addresses how LCFF and Title I funds will be used to improve the academic performance of all students and close student group achievement gaps at Katherine Finchy.
+Input is solicited from educational partners, including school advisory committees such as the ELAC and School Leadership team.
+The Katherine Finchy Elementary School Plan addresses how LCFF and Title I funds will be used to improve the academic performance of all students and close student group achievement gaps.